SkyBall™ Rules

 • If the ball comes into contact with any part of a player's body during a live point, that player loses the point

-• Players switch sides after every game
+• Players switch sides after every game, and during the final game of a match, they switch sides every 6 points

 Doubles Specific Rules